ForgeRock/secret-agent/README.md

 spec:
   appConfig:
     createKubernetesObjects: true
-    credentialsSecretName: cloud-credentials
+    credentialsSecretName: cloud-credentials [** optional**]
     secretsManager: Azure
     azureVaultName: secret-agent-vault
 ```

+If no secret is provided in `credentialsSecretName`, the operator's Azure client will attempt to authenticate using managed identities.
+For more information, see Azure's [documentation](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity).
+This is the recommended configuration for deployments in Azure's AKS.

-If the `credentialsSecretName` secret has a data key `AZURE_MANAGED_ID` set to `"true"` the operator's Azure client authentication will [be loaded by Azure](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity).
-The credentials may explicitly be set in the `credentialsSecretName` secret as well.
-It's recommended to use Azure Managed Identity.
+Otherwise, the credentials may be explicitly set in the `credentialsSecretName` secret.
 The service principle associated with the keys will need the role `Key Vault Secrets Officer` when using an RBAC policy based Key Vault.

 Example credentials secret: